 For those of you who don’t quite understand my quest to play all 50 states–and especially those who might wonder why anyone would travel through Mississippi just to play golf, I submit to you…

 Fallen Oak Golf Club • Saucier, MS • 5/2/14

-There are actually supposed to be a few great courses in this state, but on most every list I looked at, Fallen Oak was listed as #1.
+There are actually supposed to be a few really great courses in this state, but on most every list I looked at, Fallen Oak was ranked as #1.
 It’s a really new course, being an undertaking by MGM Grand as a complement to their Beau Rivage Casino/Resort in Biloxi.
 It’s a semi-private course, open only to club members and guests of the resort.
 That’s why I shelled out the dough to stay there last night, but I’ll admit it was a cool place right on the beachfront.

 The cost was around $280 for a one-night stay and play package.
 I’m not sure how it splits up between golf and the hotel, but it’s a hefty price tag.
 Fortunately, the course lived up to the hype.

 I had an 8:26 tee time, but they let me know in advance there was a group of eight set to go off first at 8:00.
 They told me if I got there earlier, I could probably get off ahead of them.
 When I showed up, I was the first guest there and after entering the gates and walking up to the clubhouse, Fallen Oak really evoked a private club feel.
 It’s a nice place in a very remote location about 20 minutes north of the hotel and at the edge of the DeSoto National Forest.